 Before cutting the dough, slide an offset spatula underneath.
 This will loosen any sticky patches and prevent delicate shapes from tearing as you lift them out.
 It also removes the extra flour that can sometimes accumulate around the dough.

-The cookies will be super fragile when they first come out of the oven, so be sure to cool them directly on the baking sheet.
-Once firm, you can slide the parchment onto the counter or a cooling rack to reclaim your baking sheet, but do make sure it's thoroughly cool before baking the next round.
+The cookies will be super fragile when they first come out of the oven, so be sure to cool them directly on the sheet pan.
+Once firm, you can slide the parchment onto the counter or a cooling rack to reclaim your sheet pan, but do make sure it's thoroughly cool before baking the next round.

 Once the cookies have cooled, dust with powdered sugar, top with your favorite frosting, or transfer to a zip-top bag to finish at a later date.
 If decorating is your plan, check out my totally not-too-sweet Royal Icing Tutorial and Christmas Cookie Decorating Techniques too.